hackforla/product-management/.github/ISSUE_TEMPLATE/template-for-making-guides-templates.md

 name: Template for Making Guides/Templates
 about: Use this template if you want to make a guide/template for a product management item
-title: 'Create a Guide/Template: '
+title: 'Create a Guide/Template: [name of item] for your project'
-labels: 'documentation, TG: Gather Examples'
+labels: 'TG: Gather Examples, documentation'
 assignees: ''

 ---

 ### Overview
-We need to create a guide for [name of item] that is for [purpose of the item] so all projects at Hack for LA can access this resource.
+We need to create a guide to making [name of item] so that [purpose of the item]

 ### Action Items
-- [ ] Gather examples of how other projects have done [name of item]
+- [ ] Gather examples of how other projects have done, adding each example as a link in the resources section
    - [ ] _Once done, remove the "TG: Gather Examples" label and add the "TG: Draft Template" label_
 - [ ] Create a draft template, either in markdown format in this issue or a google doc in the [product management google drive](https://drive.google.com/drive/folders/1lO8k_0Z1UejkuRlNMYlUl2xlqgyBmvrF?usp=sharing)
     - [ ] _Once done, remove the "TG: Draft Template" label and add the "TG: Create Guide" label_